-The Greater Rhea is the heaviest of all South American birds.
+The Greater Rhea (Rhea americana) is the heaviest of all South American birds.
 It stands at 1 to 2m tall and is related to emus and ostriches.

 Unable to fly, these birds use their long, powerful legs to outrun trouble, while using their large wings for balance and to change direction as they run.

-Habitat: The Greater Rhea is originally from South America, but can also be found roaming the open and sparse woodlands of Argentina and Brazil.
+Habitat: The Greater Rhea is originally from South America, and can be found roaming the open and sparse woodlands of Argentina and Brazil.